Browser does not support script.

 Gender Pay Gap

-Information about the gender pay gap at York St John University as at 31 March 2023.
+Information about the gender pay gap at York St John University as at 31 March 2024.

-The following information aligns with the requirements of the Equality Act 2010 (Section 147) as they relate to York St John University by identifying any gender gaps in pay and bonuses.
+The following information aligns with the requirements of the Equality Act 2010 (Section 147) as they relate to York St John University, by identifying any gender gaps in pay and bonuses.

-Gender Pay Gap data for 2023
+Gender Pay Gap data for 2024

-At York St John University we are firmly committed to equality of employment and opportunity.
-Our grading system measures all roles against the same criteria to ensure fairness and consistency so that that women and men are paid equally for the same work.
+Our data shows that we have equal pay for equal work.
+We operate a robust job evaluation process and grading system to measure all roles against the same criteria.
+This ensures fairness and consistency so that that women and men are paid equally for jobs of the same value.

 Academic staff pay gap

-Our data for academic staff show that the overall pay gap across all academic colleagues is 2.2%.
-This compares favourably with the sector average, where the gender pay gap for academic staff is mean 10.2% (HESA data 2021-22).
-Across higher education, gender pay gaps remain highest among academic staff, though still evident among professional and support staff.
+Across the higher education sector, gender pay gaps remain highest among academic staff, though still evident among professional and support staff.
 At York St John, we see a different picture with a very marginal gender pay gap amongst our academic workforce and a slightly higher percentage of women than men in academic roles.

 Why do we have a Gender Pay Gap?

-At the snapshot date of 31 March 2023, the workforce at the University comprised 58% female and 42% male employees.
-We had 1026 employees and a casual workforce of 254 (of which 69% are female).
+At the snapshot date of 31 March 2024, the workforce at the University comprised 60% female and 40% male employees.
+We had 1116 employees and a casual workforce of 289 (of which 62% are female).

 In-house teams

-We are proud to have in-house cleaning and catering teams at York St John, which offer colleagues improved terms and conditions.
-These teams employ a higher number of women in these lower paid roles.
+We are proud to have in-house cleaning and catering teams at York St John, which offer colleagues improved employment terms and conditions.
+These teams employ a higher number of women in lower paid roles.

 Student Ambassadors